projectriff/projectriff.io/_docs/022-running-on-gke-with-rbac.md

 ```

 ### start the helm server (tiller) with RBAC
-Using helm with RBAC requires that the helm server run with cluster-admin privileges.
+Using helm with RBAC requires that the helm server run with cluster-admin privileges using a service account in the `kube-system` namespace.

 The following commands come from the Helm getting started doc in the [riff repo](https://github.com/projectriff/riff/blob/master/Getting-Started.adoc#install-helm) on GitHub.

 ```
 kubectl -n kube-system create serviceaccount tiller